-12. Atlantis O&M Facility
+9. Atlantis O&M Facility

-Recommendation: Staff recommendation is that the board directs staff to take the Atlantis Facility project out of abeyance so that funding can be pursued for Phases III through VI.
-Additionally, staff recommends that the board directs staff to search for leasing opportunities to offset the costs of the Atlantis site until such time as the facility is fully constructed and utilized.
+Recommendation: Staff recommends the Committee forward to the Board to direct staff to take the Atlantis Facility project out of abeyance so that funding can be aggressively pursued for Phases III through VI.
+Additionally, recommend that the Board direct staff to search for leasing opportunities to offset the costs of the Atlantis site until such time as the facility is fully constructed and utilized.